adamsilver/fdpb/08-an-upload-form.md

 };
 ```

+This method loops through each file and calls the `uploadFile` method, which is explained next.

 ### Uploading The File

-Uploading the file involves two steps: creating the data to be sent and and sending the data:
+Uploading the file involves two steps: creating the data to be sent and sending the data:

 ```JS
 Dropzone.prototype.uploadFile = function(file) {